-- 103. If all or part of the person's employment, business, trade or profession is carried on in New Zealand, that may indicate an enduring association with New Zealand.
-Also, if the person is absent but retains employment, business, trade or professional ties with New Zealand, the retention of those ties may indicate an enduring association with New Zealand.
+- 76. If a person is absent from New Zealand but retains employment, business, trade or professional ties with New Zealand, that may be relevant to the extent that it indicates the person is likely to or intends to return to live in their place of abode here. - 77.
 For example, university lecturers who take sabbatical leave overseas generally continue to be employed and paid by the university during their absence.
-The continued employment ties in such a situation will be important in determining whether the person's place of abode in New Zealand remains their permanent place of abode.
-The weight to be given to employment ties will depend on their strength for example, whether employment is guaranteed after the absence or is likely still to be open to the person, and the reasons for the employment arrangements being as they are. - 104.
-The person's overall economic connections with New Zealand will also be relevant.
-Whether the person has a bank account or credit card facilities in operation in New Zealand, whether the person has insurance coverage from New Zealand or superannuation in New Zealand, and whether the person has any investments here or managed from here, must be considered.
-By themselves, these factors may not carry much weight.
-However, if the person has other connections with New Zealand, their economic connections, together with those other connections, may establish that the person has an enduring association with New Zealand, which would suggest that their place of abode here is their permanent place of abode. - 105.
-Paying child support or other financial support to people in New Zealand may be relevant, as with any other economic connections to New Zealand.
-In TRA 43/11, Judge Sinclair noted that the taxpayer paid child support and contributed to other expenses for his children in New Zealand.
-However, it is noted that in that case the level of financial assistance was substantial. - 106.
-Memberships of trade and professional associations should also be taken into account but, again, would not by themselves carry much weight.
+The continued employment ties in such a situation will be important in determining whether the person's place of abode in New Zealand remains a permanent place of abode for them.
+The weight to be given to employment ties will depend on their strength for example, whether employment is guaranteed after the absence or is likely still to be open to the person, and the reasons for the employment arrangements being as they are. - 78.
+Memberships of trade and professional associations may provide some indication as to whether a person is likely to or intends to return to live in their place of abode in New Zealand so should be taken into account, but would not by themselves carry much weight. - 79.
+The person's overall economic connections with New Zealand will only be relevant to the extent they indicate the person is likely to or intends to return to New Zealand and live in their place of abode here.
+Such connections will often be of no assistance in determining this.
+There are numerous reasons a person might retain a bank account or credit card facility in New Zealand, or have insurance coverage from New Zealand, superannuation in New Zealand, or investments here or managed from here.
+Unless, in the particular circumstances, these factors indicate the person habitually resides in their place of abode here, they will not be relevant. - 80.
+The Commissioner considers that paying child support for children in New Zealand is not relevant, as it does not provide any indication about whether the person is likely to return to New Zealand to live in their abode here, such that it can be regarded as a permanent place of abode for them.